Published By Janet Gershen-Siegel at May 30th, 2018

 This is another complex section.
 Fortunately, Dun & Bradstreet provides definitions next to the four graphs:

-This is a number, 1 through 4, and it comprises the second half of a firm’s rating.
+This is a number, 1 through 4.
+So it comprises the second half of a firm’s rating.
 It reflects Dun & Bradstreet’s overall assessment of that business’s creditworthiness.
-Dun & Bradstreet’s analysis of company payments, financial information, public records, business age and other important factors, when available, are interpreted in order to generate a Composite Credit Appraisal.
+Analysis of company payments, financial information, public records, business age and other important factors, when available, are interpreted to generate a Composite Credit Appraisal.

 When a company does not supply current financial information, they cannot get a Composite Credit Appraisal rating of better than a 2.
 Moreover, the 1R and 2R Rating categories indicate company size based on the total number of employees for the business.